 - Wildschweinleberkäse – made with wild boar (you often get this alternative sold at the Viennese Christmas markets, for example)

-You increasingly find veganer Leberkäse (vegan) options at seasonal markets, too, and this plant-based version seems to get better with each passing year.
+You increasingly find veganer Leberkäse (vegan) options, too, particularly at seasonal markets.
+This plant-based version seems to get better with each passing year.

-But you can buy the “delicacy” in supermarkets as thin cold slices to eat like ham or as uncooked part-loaves for home baking (to be eaten in the traditional roll or on its own with ketchup or mustard).
+Although most Leberkäse is bought and consumed hot in a roll, perhaps with ketchup or mustard, you can buy the “delicacy” in supermarkets as thin cold slices to eat like ham or as uncooked part-loaves for home baking (to be eaten in the traditional roll or on its own).

-So is the name Leberkäse some kind of joke?
+So is the name Leberkäse some kind of linguistic joke?

 Not really.

-The words Leber and Käse have nothing to do with the common meaning of each: they almost certainly stem from adaptations of traditional German words like Laib and Kas that reflect the shape and consistency of the food.
+The words Leber and Käse have nothing to do with the common meaning of each: they almost certainly stem from adaptations of traditional German words like Laib and Kas that reflect the shape and consistency of the baked loaf.

 Laib still means loaf or cob today.
 A Brotlaib, for example, is a round or oval loaf of bread.